LazyKB/mc-installer/README.md

 # MCserver-script
-A repo of my scripts to make setting up Minecraft servers faster
+A place to get my script for installing a Minecraft server.
+### Under construction